 (CNN) -- "Chicago," a film about star-struck dolls and the guys in their lives, shouldered three honors Sunday night in the Golden Globe Awards, winning best actress and actor awards, plus plaudits for best musical.

-And, in what may be a hint at Oscar honors to come, "The Hours," a film about three generations of women -- including Virginia Woolf -- whose lives intersect with the Woolf novel "Mrs. Dalloway," was named best drama.
-Martin Scorsese won best director, and Jack Nicholson and Nicole Kidman were honored for their roles in a drama.
+And, in what may be a hint at Oscar honors to come, "The Hours," a film about three generations of women influenced by the writer Virginia Woolf, was named best drama.
+Martin Scorsese won best director award, and Jack Nicholson and Nicole Kidman were honored for their roles in a drama.

 "I'm totally shocked," said Gere, speaking to a smiling audience in Hollywood at the Globes' 60th annual ceremony.
 "I never win anything.
 And I didn't even want to do this movie!"

 The film, an adaptation of a Broadway hit, had eight Golden Globe nominations and beat out four other films, including the blockbuster "My Big Fat Greek Wedding," to win top honors as a musical or comedy.

 Another superlative went to "The Hours" when Kidman, one of three women featured in the film, took the award for best actress in a drama.

 In winning the top drama award, "The Hours" nosed past four strong contenders -- "About Schmidt," "Gangs of New York," "The Lord of the Rings: The Two Towers" and "The Pianist."

 Yet "Gangs" was not shut out.
 Its director, Scorsese, won the best director award, winning over Rob Marshall, ("Chicago") Stephen Daldry ("The Hours"), Peter Jackson ("The Lord of the Rings: The Two Towers"), Spike Jonze ("Adaptation") and Alexander Payne ("About Schmidt").